Fluid-Dynamics-Of-Energy-Systems-Team/interactive-IB-NS-code/README.md

 # interactive-IB-NS-code
-interactive immersed boundary Navier-Stokes code
+interactive immersed boundary incmpressible Navier-Stokes code

-In order to install and run the code, install:
+Required libraries:
 1.) openMP
 2.)
-FFTW
-3.)
+FFTW (use ./configure --enable-float --enable-threads) 3.)
 OpenGL utility toolkit (glut).
-For MAC os simply use homebrew: "brew install freeglut"
+If homebrew installed on MAC OS, simply use: "brew install freeglut"

-adapt the Makefile (for OSX) accordinlgy and install.
+Adapt locations of libs in the Makefile (for OSX) and make the code.

-To change number of threads for openMP change the setting in the file "defines.h".
+To change number of threads for openMP, change the setting in the "defines.h".
 There are two defines: NUM_THREADS for the loops and NUM_THREADS_FFT for FFTW.

+Known issues / things to do:
+1.)
+IB not completely implemented for QUICK scheme
+2.) for the sake of computational speed, pressure only solved after RK sub-steps

 have fun...

+Rene